Sydney’s North Shore venues I LOVE as a luxury vendor - but which one’s for you?

-Best for: Medium to large weddings with a stunning, harbour-facing backdrop
+Best for: Medium to large weddings (capacity: 150 seated, 200 cocktail) with a harbour-facing backdrop.

 Pros